ctontario/slate/source/includes/_QuickSTART.md

 ```

-Adds a comment to a QuickSTART Site to Pre-Screen
+Adds a comment to a QuickSTART Site to Pre-Screen.
+The site status must be 'screen'

 ### HTTP Request